 Vienna is located right in the middle of a wine region, with some 1,700 acres of vineyards just a short taxi or train ride from the city center.
 And heurigen (the plural form of heuriger) have been a part of the city’s social scene since 1784, when Emperor Joseph II ruled that Austrian wineries could serve their wines without a permit.
 The taverns served wine from the most recent harvest and quickly inspired a whole culinary tradition, with buffets offering smoked and cured meats, toast with a paprika-spiced cheese spread called Liptauer, and runner bean salad splashed with pumpkin-seed oil vinaigrette.
 Heurigen even have their own musical genre, wienerlieder, the folk songs Monika and I were listening to that night.

+Historically, the wines poured at heurigen were mediocre, made quickly for mass consumption.
+It became the norm to serve a carafe of gemischter satz, a traditional Viennese white blend, with a bottle of seltzer, so that drinkers could make refreshing spritzers rather than suffer drinking the wine on its own.
 A new generation of heurigers, however, have upped the quality of both the wine and the food they serve.
 Having gotten a taste of tradition at Fuhrgassl-Huber, I was ready to see how the taverns are evolving.

 The next afternoon, I took a 20-minute taxi ride across the Danube to Weingut Wieninger in the Stammersdorf district.
 Run by Fritz Wieninger, a fourth-generation winemaker (and self-proclaimed ambassador for modern Viennese wine), the winery has been around since 1905.
 When Wieninger took over in 1987, he started farming all of his vineyards biodynamically and opened a new, more modern heuriger on his family’s land.
 He improved the quality of his wines while preserving the laid-back vibe that’s intrinsic to heuriger culture.
 Case in point: As I sat on the patio drinking a glass of Fritz’s lively, juicy gemischter satz—one that seltzer has no business meddling with—twin toddlers were celebrating a birthday with their grandparents at the next table.